A guide to setting up permission and granting access to a virtual data room

 Stage your access

-Most founders open too much too early.
+Most people open too much too early.
 The documents you share before an NDA is in place are largely unprotected.

 Require an NDA before entry